Terms & Conditions

 The following guidelines are to be followed in relation to credit transfers: Any student is entitled to apply for credit transfer in a course or qualification they are currently enrolled in.
 Students may not apply for credit transfer for units of competence or qualification which are not included in FirstAidPro scope of registration.
 Whilst students may apply for credit transfer at any time.
 They must do so before commencing a training program.
 This will reduce unnecessary training and guide the student down a more efficient path to competence.
 The student may incur a fee for credit transfer.
 Credit transfer may only be awarded for whole units of competence.
 A mapping guide identifying a partial credit will not be considered for credit transfer, and applicants will be advised to seek recognition.

-After booking a course from our website, you will receive an invoice and a booking confirmation email.
+After booking a course from our website, you will receive a tax receipt and a booking confirmation email.
 You must access your student portal to complete your enrolment.

 In the case of purchase of a physical product from this website that satisfies one or more of the following cases, we will gladly arrange a refund or exchange of the product: